 Or take a scenic flight or cruise to the untouched islands of the Buccaneer Archipelago and the world’s only horizontal waterfalls.

-Dampier Peninsula is a small Western Australian Rural Location within the local government area of Broome, it is located approximately 1800kms from the capital Perth covering an area of 4756.773 square kilometers.
+Dampier Peninsula is a small Western Australian Rural Location within the local government area of Broome, it is located approximately 1800kms from the capital Perth covering an area of 4756.773 square kilometres.
 Dampier Peninsula has a recorded population of 1113 residents and is within the Australian Western Standard Time zone Australia/Perth.

 If you are planning a visit to Dampier Peninsula we’ve put together some of the things nearby that you can see or do while you are here.
 These include, places to stay, tours and attractions, some upcoming events and places where you can grab a meal.
 Go ahead, try one of the buttons above.
 Every destination has something worth seeing so start exploring… If you know Dampier Peninsula and think we’ve missed something, let us know and we’ll share it here.